People sitting on the floor listening to a woman play the violin.

 As Rikko is walking, Signe remembering and I writing, night slowly rises, wrapping us in its warmth and quietness, our silence and secrets.

-Signe, who had never been on a Walk before travelling to Bosnia, felt lucky to go with experienced walkers such as Rikko.
+Signe, who had never been on a Walk before traveling to Bosnia, felt lucky to go with experienced walkers such as Rikko.

 “Watching them reunite with people they previously met felt especially precious”, she continues, thinking of that man whom they could see jumping of joy from afar as they were coming to him, and who then could not help but keep on repeating “You, my brother, said you would come again and you did.”